aws-samples/rds-postgres-upgrade/README.md

                 -- Security group(s)
                 -- Parameter group
                 -- Secrets Manager secret
-                -- [create_rds_psql_instance_cfn.yaml] can be used (this creates DB Parameter group and RDS instance)
+                -- [create_rds_psql_instance_cfn.yaml] can be used to create DB Parameter group and RDS PostgreSQL instance
                       --- Modify resource names appropriately

         - AWS Secrets Manager secret attached to each RDS instance

-        - S3 bucket to store upgrade scripts and logs
+        - S3 bucket to store scripts and logs

         - SNS topic for notifications